getnacelle/nacelle-launch-tests/nuxt-shopify-accounts/README.md

     - `"serve": "NODE_ENV=dev netlify dev"`

 🚧 **Known Issues** 🚧

 - The Netlify CLI can be a bit buggy sometimes, especially when hotreloading.
 Sometimes the sockets hangup during the proxying process.
 It can cause the nuxt project to run on port 3000 in the background.
   - This is only an issue during development.
   - To clean this up run:
     - `sudo lsof -i :3000` find the PID that is running (ie. 12583)
     - `kill -9 12583` this will stop the process from running.

+#### Vercel

 [dirgql]: https://github.com/getnacelle/nacelle-launch-tests/tree/master/nuxt-shopify-accounts/gql